AviatrixSystems/Docs/HowTos/aviatrix_iam_policy_requirements.rst

 11. EBS Volume Encryption requirement
 -------------------------------------------

-In order to enable EBS Volume Encryption feature, the following permissions are needed.
+In order to enable the EBS Volume Encryption feature, the following permissions are needed.

 ::